dhylands/python_lcd/README.md

 **i2c_lcd.py** was tested on a [BeagleBone Black](https://beagleboard.org/black) using a 2 x 16 LCD with an I2C
 module similar to [this one](http://arduino-info.wikispaces.com/LCD-Blue-I2C).

-This code was adapted from some C code that I had written previously for the AVR.

 To install on your BBB:
 ```bash
 git clone https://github.com/dhylands/python_lcd.git